national-underground-asset-register/nuar-principles/PDFs/README.md

-# 15 principles for the successful delivery of data sharing initiatives - PDF versions
+# 15 principles for the successful delivery of data sharing initiatives - PDF version

 See the main [README file](../README.md) for full details of the 15 principles for the successful delivery of data sharing initiatives.
 This folder contains PDF versions of the documents.